About the League

-By joining the local League, you can make a difference in your town as well as in the state and nation.
+By joining the League, you can make a difference in your town as well as the state and nation.
 League membership offers an opportunity to receive factual information on all current issues and legislation, as well as associations and friendships with men and women who share an interest in the political process.

 Other League Organizations